Severn Beach

 Severn Beach is a village on the Severn Estuary in South Gloucestershire, England.
 The eastern portal of the Severn Tunnel is on the outskirts of the village.
 The Severn footpath – on the sea wall – is part of the Severn Way that leads from Gloucester, Slimbridge and the Second Severn Crossing.
 Extensive sea defences have been constructed and this provides a popular walkway along its length.
 Originally, the Severn Way finished at Severn Beach, but it has been extended to Bristol.

-The village is part of the Filton and Bradley Stoke Parliamentary constituency and is represented by the Conservative MP, Jack Lopresti.
+The village is part of the Thornbury and Yate parliamentary constituency and is represented by the Liberal Democrat MP, Claire Young.